Best Medicare Advantage Plans in California (2026)

 Our Methodology: How We Ranked California's Best Medicare Advantage Plans

-• Star Ratings (40%): CMS star ratings measure plan quality across categories like care effectiveness, customer service and member satisfaction.
-The Overall Star Rating combines both Part C (medical coverage) and Part D (prescription drug) ratings on a scale from 1 to 5 stars.
-Higher-rated plans earn better scores in our analysis.
+• Star Ratings (40%): CMS star ratings cover care effectiveness, customer service and member satisfaction on a 1 to 5 scale.
+The Overall Star Rating combines both Part C and Part D scores.
+Plans rated 4 stars or higher receive the best scores in this category.

 About Mark Fitzpatrick